-- Department Chair: Professor E. Hobgood

-- Medical Director: A. Stevens

-- Program Director: Assistant Clinical Professor L.

-Bell

-- Adjunct Faculty: Lecturers M. Agresta, S. Garrison, J. Hively, P. Hutchinson, M. Keinsley, D. Little, M. Mangrum, K. Russ, M. Soultz
+Adjunct Faculty: Lecturers M. Agresta, S. Garrison, J. Hively, P. Hutchinson, M. Keinsley, D. Little, M. Mangrum, K. Russ, M. Soultz to deliver emergency patient care in the out-of-hospital setting.

-Completion of the Course Work/ Graduates of the Program The associate degree in paramedic science is open to students of the university who have completed the prerequisites for admission.
-A student completing the course work is prepared to work as an EMT-Paramedic to deliver emergency patient care in the out-of-hospital setting.
 The paramedic must be a confident leader who can accept the challenge and high degree of responsibility entailed in the position.
 The paramedic provides the most extensive pre-hospital care and may work for fire departments, private ambulance services, police departments or hospitals.
 Response times are dependent upon nature of call.